asen/smg/docs/admin/index.md

 - **title**: - free form text description of the object.
 If not specified, the object id will be used as a title.

-- **rrdType**: (default - GAUGE) - can be COUNTER, DERIVE etc, check rrdtool docs for other options.
+- **rrd_type**: (default - GAUGE) - can be COUNTER, DERIVE etc, check
+rrdtool docs for other options.
+Note that originally SMG used rrdType for this property which is inconsistent with the rest.
+SMG will still try to read rrdType if rrd_type is not present, for backwards compatibility.

+- **rrd_init_source**: (no default) - if defined SMG will pass --source <val> to rrdtool create.
+This can be used to rebuild some rrd using different step/RRAs etc. E.g. update the conf and also specify rrd_init_source: <object_id>.old, then rename the actual rrd file from <object_id>.rrd to <object_id>.old.
+On the next run SMG will re-create the rrd using the newly specified config and populate the data from the pre-existing values.
+Check rrdtool docs for more information and caveats (Note: this feature requires recent rrdtool version supporting the --source option, 1.5.5+ is known to work)

 - **stack**: (default - false) - if set to true - stack graph lines on top of each other.